The 7 Best SaaS Analytics Tools of 2023

 The Average Revenue Per User (ARPU) or Average Revenue Per Account (ARPA) denotes the amount of revenue a paying user generates during a specific period.

-Like the number of users, revenue generated by each user is an important metric in SaaS.
+Like the number of users, revenue generated by each user is an important metric of customer success in SaaS.
 The goal of product marketing is not only acquiring new users but also increasing account expansion, which is measured using ARPU.

 Monthly Recurring Revenue (MRR) is calculated by multiplying the average revenue per account by the number of accounts in a given month.